KedoKudo/PyEpicsfy/readme.md

 ### Install with _conda_

 Install bluesky core packages first

+> As of 04/17/2019, python3.6 is the prefered version for running BlueSky.

 ```
 conda install bluesky -c lightsource2-tag
 ```

 then the apstools dependencies

 ```
 conda install pyresttable -c prjemian
 ```

 followed by installing apstools

 ```
 conda install apstools -c aps-anl-dev
 ```

 Before installing the metapackage `jupyter`, it is recommended to pin the package `tornado` to an older version until BlueSky dev team solve the related [issue#1062](https://github.com/NSLS-II/bluesky/issues/1062).
 To do so, create a file named __pinned__ under the directory `CONDA_INSTALL_DIR/env/ENVNAME/conda-meta` with the following content:

 ```
 tornado<5
 ```

 Then install `jupyter` and `matplotlib` with

 ```
 conda install jupyter matplotlib
 ```

 For update BlueSky packages, one can always do update with explicit channel name

 ```
 conda update bluesky -c lightsource2-tag
 ```

-Alternatively, a package configuration file `.condarc` can be placed under `CONDA_INSTALL_DIR/envs/ENV_NAME/` with the following content
+Alternatively, a package configuration file `.condarc` can be placed under `HOME` with the following content

 ```YAML
 channels:
     - lightsource2-tag